 Following the Issues and Options consultation the next stage of the Plan was the production of the Regulation 18 draft version.
 When producing the Draft Plan, the Council considered the representations received to the Issues and Options consultation, along with a range of evidence produced to inform decision-making.
 Consultation on the Draft Plan took place in November - December 2023.
 Over 650 representations were received from interested parties and again the responses were used to inform the Regulation 19 version of the SLP.

-The draft SLP is supported by a Sustainability Appraisal and Habitat Regulation Assessment, and an Equalities Impact Assessment.
+The SLP is supported by a Sustainability Appraisal and Habitat Regulation Assessment, and an Equalities Impact Assessment.
 It also contains a series of appendices in an annex to this main document, which should be considered alongside the plan as necessary.

 Black Country Core Strategy